Parents | Website

 How do I know if a message has been sent successfully?

-To check that you’ve successfully sent a message, go to the ‘Sent Messages’ folder and review your message history.
-Because OFW is a closed system, messages sent between co-parents will never be lost in transmission, unlike emails or texts that can fail to deliver or bounce back.
+To check that you’ve successfully sent a message, go to the ‘Sent’ folder and review your message history.
+Because OurFamilyWizard is a closed system, messages sent between co-parents will never be lost in transmission, unlike emails or texts that can fail to deliver or bounce back.
 Every message will be accessible immediately to the recipient upon sending as long as they have a stable internet connection.

-Sending a message to your co-parent, or any other account linked to your family, is as simple as navigating to the Message Board and clicking on the Compose button.
+Sending a message to your co-parent, or any other account linked to your family, is as simple as navigating to Messages and clicking on the Compose button.

 Don't wish to send your message quite yet?
 Click Save to create a new draft and come back to it later when you're ready to finish.